zaoyang/30-days-of-web-development/day-01/day-01.cq.md

 T> A personal story: Post-graduate, I have worked as an Economist, a Barista, a Bartender, Personal Trainer, Event Manager, and now as Frontend Developer.
 In my current position, I work remotely - from home 🏡 - and I love my job.
 I solve problems, I am challenged, and work with a diverse, smart group of co-workers.
 Additionally, I know that as I grow my skills, my job prospects and job security rise correspondingly.

 The field of Web Development is growing, and the demand is high.
-According to the Bureau of Labor Statistics, Computer and IT occupations are the fastest-growing of all US occupations[^bls].
+According to the Bureau of Labor Statistics, Computer and IT occupations are the fastest-growing of all [US occupations](https://www.bls.gov/ooh/computer-and-information-technology/home.htm).

 The **\$\$\$** isn't bad either.
 Back to StackOverflow's Annual Developers Survey, we can see at the very least, a career in Web Development can pay in the six-figure range.